rnkn/portfolio/_posts/2015-08-26-magnetic-tape.md

   screening: >-
     _It Will Find You_ with Chris Allery, Junk Bar, Brisbane
 ---

+Written by Christopher Allery.
+Music by James Enchelmaier.

 - Brisbane Fringe Festival 2015 -- _It Will Find You: "Three Days Before the Storm"_